IBE160/SG-Gruppe-Stavanger/proposal.md

 - Clicks **“Recipes & Inspiration”**
 - Clicks on a recipe
 - Receives message:
   “You only need 2 more ingredients for this dish.”
+- Adds the 2 ingredients to **My Shopping List**
 - Logs out

 ---